jwdunne/enguard/docs/specs.rst

 #.
 Initialising on a configured repository without hooks
 #.
 Running each guard manually
 #.
 Git support only
+#.
+A way to filter affected files so that guards only run on particular files.
+#.
+Fail-fast **and** find all failings.

-This should be enough for a public release, so I can get real user feedback.
+This should be enough for a initial release, so I can get real user feedback.
 But I know I would soon need the following features:

 #.
+Naming guards for easier identification.
+#.
 Strategy for knowing which tests to run for both python, PHP and JS.
 #.
-A way to filter affected files so that guards only run on particular files.
-#.
 Migrating from projects that use Husky.
 #.
 A watcher for real-time feedback on certain guards.
+#.
+Priotising for faster feedback.
+#.
+Limit on max guard running time.

+To be a good sport, for full, public release, we would need:

+#.
+Migration *from* existing git hook tools.
+#.
+Integration *with* existing git hook tools.
+#.
+Work in tandem *with* existing git hook tools.
+#.
+Smooth uninstallation with no mess left behind.

 Use Case 1
 **********